All Episodes

 We're back to the Time magazine cover.

-We're back to Time Magazine where they were so shocked that men and women are born different as boys and girls able to do a cover story on it.
+We're back to Time magazine, where they were so shocked that men and women are born different as boys and girls.

-An important thing about our study, said Professor Gray, unlike previous research, ours applies to both sexes.
+An important thing about our study said, Professor Gray, unlike previous research, ours applies to both sexes.

-So when men run around half dressed, we respond the same way we respond to women running around half dressed.
+So when men run around half-dressed, we respond the same way we respond to women running around half-dressed.

-We take men less seriously as do women focus on I guess the story is that when men take their clothes off, women focus on their body.
+I guess the story is that when men take their clothes off, women focus on their body.

-Up until the Maryland University Research.
+This was unknown up until the Maryland University research.

 It was unknown.

-Our findings apply to both sexes, has never been done before.
+never been done before.

 How about when women see other women who are exposed?

-What do they think what do they think of them?
+What do they think of them?

 That's in a future study.